codess-aus/FCC100DaysOfCode/README.md

 #Day025 #100DaysOfCode Got 30% of the way through the #Javascript section.
 Gotta hurry - I'm mentoring for @MCJSPerth on Saturday, so I'll need to know my shit

 #Day026 #100DaysOfCode 40% of the way through the #JS section.
 I was pretty tired tonight but managed to stay focused for the hour it took because it's pretty clear to me.
 I can tell when looking at it when it's not right.
 The CSS and HTML was harder for me.

+#Day027 #100DaysOfCode 47% of the way through JS, can't do anymore... waaaay too tired and it's 3 mins to midnight.